 - To serve, divide quinoa and vegetables between serving bowls and top with a generous drizzle of tahini sauce.
 Top with garnish of choice, such as pomegranate arils or fresh herbs.

-*Nutrition information is a rough estimate for 1 of 4 servings with 1/4 of the sauce and no garnishes.
+*Nutrition information is a rough estimate calculated with the sauce and without garnishes.